 The initial goals of treatment are to relieve the child’s suffering and to stop dangerous behavior.
 This is accomplished by alleviating the severest symptoms, such as suicidal thoughts and actions, aggression, destructive behavior, psychosis, and sleep disturbances.
 The long-range goals of treatment are to stabilize mood and extend the period of wellness so that the child is less impaired and may resume developing on a more typical path.
 Additionally, a successful treatment plan will minimize the side effects of medication.

 There are many components to a good treatment plan.
 Ideally, your menu will include:

 - Close monitoring of symptoms.

 - Education about the illness for your child and you.

 - Treatment of coexisting disorders.

 - Adherence to a regular sleeping schedule and a consistent routine.

 Responses to a good treatment plan vary greatly.
 With appropriate treatment and support at home and at school, many children with bipolar disorder achieve a marked reduction in the severity, frequency, and duration of their episodes.
 Just as with other chronic illnesses such as diabetes and epilepsy, children who are educated about bipolar disorder can learn how to manage and monitor their symptoms as they grow older, and some experience long periods of wellness.
-More than a few longtime The Balanced Mind Foundation members report that their children have achieved lengthy remissions, graduated from high school, and are attending college successfully or living and working independently.
+More than a few longtime The Balanced Mind Parent Network members report that their children have achieved lengthy remissions, graduated from high school, and are attending college successfully or living and working independently.